bachng2017/RENAT/README.md

 ```

 ## Usages
-Below example assumes that you've already have a test router running JunOS.
+Folling sample assumes that you've already have a test router running JunOS named `vmx11`

 ### 1. Create a sample project
 ```